ASK KNOX

 Where the Book Lives

 The orderbook itself is off-chain.
 Bids and asks are held in Polymarket's backend database, sorted by price, matched by a centralized engine.
 This is why orderbook depth queries go through a REST API (/book?token_id=...) and not through an RPC call to Polygon.
-Only the settlement of matched orders happens on-chain: the ERC-1155 conditional token transfers and the USDC.e collateral movements.
+Only the settlement of matched orders happens on-chain: the ERC-1155 (a multi-token standard used here for conditional tokens representing outcome shares) transfers and the USDC.e collateral movements.

 That off-chain structure gives Polymarket the speed advantage of a traditional exchange: sub-second order placement, deep price levels, standard limit-order mechanics.
 It also means your bot needs to speak HTTP to the Polymarket CLOB API — not just Web3.